needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

     }

     public struct filterAttributes {
-      // Optionally declare variables for any filter attributes: public string[] key;
+      // Optionally declare variables for attributes to filter on any of following parameters: public string[] key;
         public string[] type;
         public string[] schemaId;